Family of man left paralyzed after traffic stop files $75 million lawsuit against Prince George’s County

 The lawsuit alleges in a wrongful-death complaint that Ward-Blake’s paralysis contributed to his death, leaving him unable to flee the shooting or protect himself and that his body was already in a weakened condition as a result of his spinal injuries sustained during the traffic stop.

 Murphy and Ruff allege that Strong had been the subject of multiple excessive force investigations by the department before his interaction with Ward-Blake but that supervisors within the department did not take appropriate action.
 The attorneys said Strong was cited in an internal review, known as the Michael Graham report, that was made public in 2020.
-The report cited Strong as one of the officers that received numerous excessive force complaints within the department between 2016 and 2019.
+The report cited Strong as one of the officers that had the highest rates of using excessive force within the department between 2016 and 2019.

 Murphy and Ward-Blake family members criticized county officials and encouraged individuals to register to vote — not only to replace elected officials who have failed to address police brutality issues but also to ensure jury pools, drawn from voter rolls, are diverse.

-Murphy accused the Prince George’s government of not protecting the rights of its citizens, but stopped shot of criticizing County Executive Angela D. Alsobrooks (D) who he said has done the “right thing” by addressing police brutality within the department.
+Murphy accused the Prince George’s government of not protecting the rights of its citizens, but stopped short of criticizing County Executive Angela D. Alsobrooks (D), who he said has done the “right thing” by addressing police brutality within the department.
 But he added that more work needs to be done.

 The attorneys and Ward-Blake’s family repeatedly proclaimed the number 653, which they said was the number of days Ward-Blake lived while using a wheelchair.

 “We’re here for a Black life that mattered,” Murphy said.
 “Demonte Ward-Blake’s life mattered.
-The Black and Brown lives of Prince George’s residents who have been repeatedly victimized by police officers here in this county for decades now, their lives matter. ”
+The Black and Brown lives of Prince George’s residents who have been repeatedly victimized by police officers here in this county for decades now, their lives matter.”